clmrnn/clmrnn.github.io/viz.md

 ---
 I love sharing my research through visual storytelling.
 Here you can explore my latest presentations and posters.

-## Video presentations
-* Mini-Workshop "Introduction to applications of Eye-tracking in language studies" at The Second International Conference on the Science of Language and the Brain [SOLAB 2025](https://solab.ir/conference.html) (Oct 9–10, 2025, Online)
-📎 [Download][Colombani_Eyetracking_SOLAB25]
-🔗 Link – COMING SOON!

 ## Slides
 * Mini-Workshop "Introduction to applications of Eye-tracking in language studies" at The Second International Conference on the Science of Language and the Brain [SOLAB 2025](https://solab.ir/conference.html)(Oct 9–10, 2025, Online)
 📎 [Download][Colombani_Eyetracking_SOLAB25]